Can Early Episodes of the TV Show Scandal Provide the Entrepreneur Valuable Business Lessons and Tips?

 - Take the time to regenerate and refuel before your mind and body does it for you and shuts down at a time that is most inconvenient.
 I don't see Olivia Pope refueling (that would probably be boring for the viewer).
 As a consequence, she has little mini-meltdowns.
 One day she may not recover from the mini-meltdown.

-Granted, this is quite a list, but a show like Scandal really can teach valuable lessons that you can apply to being a successful entrepreneur.
+Granted, this is quite a list, but it shows that a television drama like Scandal really can teach valuable lessons that you can apply to being a successful entrepreneur.
 You can learn from both the positives and the negatives of the show and the characters.
 One thing that comes through is that Olivia Pope throws herself into her business and doesn't let up; she is committed over and above to her business and her brand.
 Commit to your business, your entrepreneurial endeavor, and chances are you will be as successful as the fictitious Olivia Pope and the real life character she is based on.